broyda/React-Redux-Tools/README.md

 Props system
 Context system - can communicate from any component to the Redux store  (Connect calls Provider that speaks to Redux)

 mapStateToProps  - State here means the Redux store.
-Some data in the Redux store to show up as props in the component I am coding mapStateToProps
+Some data in the Redux store to show up as props in the component I am coding mapStateToProps.
+Can have any alternate names.

 #### CSS techniques
 * {